Skip to main content

 Post-only

-Sometimes labeled "ALO" (add liquidity only).
 Tells the exchange to reject the order if it would otherwise fill as a taker.
-Use this on patient limit entries where the maker fee tier matters.
-The cost is occasional rejected orders.
-The benefit is guaranteed maker pricing.
+Use on patient limit entries where the maker fee tier matters.

 Reduce-only